 “When you sing that this country was founded on freedom, don’t forget the duet of shackles dragging against the ground my entire life.”
 This is how poet Clint Smith III begins his letter to past presidents who owned people.
 In honor of Black History Month, Smith offers his Brief But Spectacular take on the history of racial inequality in the United States.

 Teaching Activity.
 Lesson by Bill Bigelow and student reading by Howard Zinn.
 21 pages.
+Rethinking Schools.

 Interactive activity introduces students to the history and often untold story of the U.S.-Mexico War.
 Roles available in Spanish.